Scott Brunner: Regular season

+Playoffs

 Personal

 For 15 years, Brunner served as vice president for an institutional stock research and portfolio management firm on Wall Street, and he is currently the executive vice president of Net Worth Management Group.
 He is a private quarterback coach and offensive coordinator of the TEST Football Academy in Martinsville, New Jersey.
-He tutored former Delaware quarterback Joe Flacco before the 2008 NFL Draft, in which he was selected 18th overall by the Baltimore Ravens.
+He tutored former Delaware quarterback Joe Flacco before the 2008 NFL draft, in which he was selected 18th overall by the Baltimore Ravens.
 Brunner had lived in Cranbury, New Jersey and lives with his wife in Millburn, New Jersey.
 He has three children.